White-Oak/architect/README.md

 * Default, CLI: `cargo install` to install Architect as `architect` executable.
 * Qt: `cargo install --features "qt"` to install Architect's GUI version based on Qt.
+* To dump per-commit data into csv file use `csvdump` feature.